 - Item profitability: This shows actual revenue and cost separated by service item across all jobs.
 This helps you identify which service items are the most and least profitable.

 - Item estimates vs actual: This provides a comparison of actual vs estimated revenue and expenses by service item across all jobs.
-This helps you identify which service items are being poorly estimated.
+This enables you to see which service items are being poorly estimated.

-- Unpaid bills by job: This provides a list of outstanding bills separated by job.
-This is important to track to wrap up jobs properly and avoid any errors that could result in a customer being threatened with a lien from your vendor.
+- Unpaid bills by job: This is a list of outstanding bills separated by job.
+This is important to track to wrap up jobs properly and avoid any errors that could cause a customer to be threatened with a lien from your vendor.

-- Expenses not assigned to jobs: This provides a list of expenses not assigned to jobs that should be reviewed to make sure they don’t include direct materials or other charges that can be billed to a job.
+- Expenses not assigned to jobs: This offers a list of expenses not assigned to jobs that should be reviewed to ensure they don’t include direct materials or other charges that can be billed to a job.

-While QuickBooks Contractor offers excellent accounting features, it lacks ERP and construction management features compared to its competitors.
-We recommend QuickBooks Contractor if you want to focus on construction accounting and tracking the profitability of jobs.
-If you want construction management and ERP alongside accounting features, QuickBooks Contractor isn’t a good choice.
-Instead, we recommend Buildertrend with QuickBooks Online Plus as a full accounting and construction management solution.
+While QuickBooks Desktop Premier Contractor lacks ERP and construction management features compared to its competitors, it still offers excellent accounting features.
+We recommend it if you want to focus on construction accounting and tracking the profitability of jobs.
+If you want construction management and ERP alongside accounting features, then we recommend Buildertrend with QuickBooks Online Plus as a full accounting and construction management solution combined.